Autoencoders-compression-anomaly/AE-Compression-pytorch/README.md

 # HEPAutoencoders
-Autoencoder compression of ATLAS jet events (seen as single-jets) using PyTorch and fastai.
+Autoencoder compression of ATLAS jet events using PyTorch and fastai.

 It strives to be easy to experiment with, but also parallelizable and GPU-friendly in order to aid hyperparameters scans on clusters.